Supported Robots

 Important note:

-Because Commodore robots use a non-miio cloud implementation, getting them to work with Valetudo means reflashing them to a Viomi V6.
+Because these robots use a non-miio cloud implementation, getting them to work with Valetudo means reflashing them to a Viomi V6.
 That’s possible, because the hardware is exactly the same.

 Rooting is pretty easy, only requiring a Linux Laptop and a micro USB cable.